 Bacon adds incredible flavor to this soup.
-It is possible to make this lentil soup without the bacon...but you will miss the smokiness from the bacon.
-If you are a bacon fanatic like I am, you will also love these bacon roses!
+It is possible to make this lentil soup without the bacon...but you will miss the smokiness of the bacon.
+If you are a bacon fanatic like me, you will also love these bacon roses!

 - Bacon - You can use regular or turkey bacon.

-Step 1: In a soup pot, add the chopped bacon, parsnips, onion, oil and garlic.
-Cook on medium heat until the onions become clear.
+Step 1: In a soup pot, add the chopped bacon, parsnips, onion, oil, and garlic.
+Cook on medium heat until the onions become transparent.

 Expert Tips and Recipe FAQ:

-You can make this soup low-fat by using turkey bacon instead of regular bacon.
+You can make this soup low-fat with turkey bacon instead of regular bacon.